 How much to pay?

 The amount of child maintenance that you have to pay as a non-resident parent depends on a number of factors such as income, the number of children living with you and the number of children you have, whether you are the resident parent, are in receipt of benefits and whether or not the child also stays with you sometimes.
-We give a break down of the general rates and payments below.

 Types of maintenance arrangement